 3. You summarize an email chain – Don’t expect the recipient to read through an email chain and respond accordingly.
 Take a few minutes to summarize the chain and indicate why you are forwarding it to recipient.

-4. You don’t “reply all” – If the content doesn’t apply to everyone on the original email distribution, don’t hit reply all.
+4. You refrain from hitting the “reply all” option – If the content doesn’t apply to everyone on the original email distribution, don’t hit reply all.
 If you do, it is a complete time waster for all those on the email.

-5. You don’t forward “sensitive” emails – Before forwarding ANY email, check the content and be sure it doesn’t contain any confidential information or negative comments about a manager, colleague, customer, etc.
+5. You hold off forwarding “sensitive” emails – Before forwarding ANY email, check the content and be sure it doesn’t contain any confidential information or negative comments about a manager, colleague, customer, etc.

 6. You spell check – There is a function called “Tools” so be sure to turn on spelling & grammar.